-The liver also makes proteins essential for blood clotting and other functions.
+The liver also makes proteins essential for blood clotting and many other functions.

 Poor Diet; can trigger genetics and put a massive strain on the liver.
-Diet may not be solely be to play in the etiology of this disease, but it certainly plays a role.
+Diet may not be solely responsible in the etiology of this disease, but it certainly plays a role in treatment and support.

 Stress; should never be underestimated in the pathogenisis of liver disease.
 Trying to modulate the stress response is always helpful in any disease state.